I remember reading an article in the Financial Times a few years ago, that challenged companies to search for a new

 2. Understand the Customers’ Perception

-What does the brand stand for in the eyes and minds of your customers?
+What does your brand stand for in the eyes and minds of your customers?
 Will the consumers in the new target market perceive the same benefits in the same way as your current customers?

 - P&G’s Pampers was launched in Japan with the image of a stork which confused consumers.
 Whereas a stork is fabled to bring babies to parents in the west, this is not the case in Japan.

 - Mitsubishi (Pajero), Mazda (LaPuta) and Chevrolet (Nova) all had issues when rolling out their cars into Spanish speaking countries.
 Had they bothered to check the meaning of the model names in the local language, they would have avoided the negative connotations and the need to change the names of their vehicles after launch.